 The Prairie Spirit Trail in Kansas is hard-packed limestone and suitable for bicycles as well as wheelchairs.
 Some of the trail is asphalt (within city limits), which allows for inline skaters.
 The trail is open during daylight hours; special permits may be obtained for group night rides or other events.

-Prairie Spirit Rail Trail State Park offers visitors a taste of rural, middle America at its finestrolling pastures, lazy streams, wooded ravines, friendly townspeople, colorful wildflowers, big farms and an endless sky.
-To celebrate the 15th anniversary of the Prairie Spirit, Rails-to-Trails Conservancy is adding the trail to its Rail-Trail Hall of Fame (August 2011) for embodying the unique natural and cultural history of the region and acting as a vanguard for other rail-trail projects.
+The trail, administered as Prairie Spirit Trail State Park, offers visitors a taste of rural, middle America at its finest—rolling pastures, lazy streams, wooded ravines, friendly townspeople, colorful wildflowers, big farms and an endless sky.
+To celebrate the 15th anniversary of the Prairie Spirit, Rails-to-Trails Conservancy added the trail to its Rail-Trail Hall of Fame (August 2011) for embodying the unique natural and cultural history of the region and acting as a vanguard for other rail-trail projects.

 Two centuries ago, this area was part of a vast and largely untouched prairie ecosystem that sustained not only millions of bison and other wild creatures, but also native Kanza and Osage people who hunted game and grew crops here.
 As European settlers began to move in, so too did the railroads.
 In 1858 a group of businessmen from Lawrence broached the idea of the first north-south rail line through the state.
 In the 1860s the idea became a reality with the opening of the Leavenworth, Lawrence and Fort Gibson Railroad (which later became the Leavenworth, Lawrence and Galveston Railroad).